stas-sl/esphome-sound-level-meter/README.md

       # individually per each sensor
       update_interval: 1s

+      # The dsp_filters field is a list of filter IDs defined
+      # in the main component's corresponding section.
+      # If you're only using a single filter, you can omit the brackets.
+      # Alternatively, instead of referencing an existing filter,
+      # you can define a filter directly here in the same format
+      # as in the main component.
+However, this filter won't be reusable
+      # across other sensors, so it’s best to use this approach only when
+      # each sensor requires its own unique filters that don't overlap with others.
+      dsp_filters: [f_inmp441]

     # you can have as many sensors of same type, but with different
     # other parameters (e.g. update_interval) as needed
     - type: eq
       name: LZeq_1min
       id: LZeq_1min
       unit_of_measurement: dBZ
+      # another syntax for specifying a list
+      dsp_filters:
+        - f_inmp441

     # 'max' sensor type calculates Lmax with specified window_size.
     # for example, if update_interval is 60s and window_size is 1s